Training and information sessions header 2

 Administrators can use analytics to streamline processes and improve resource allocation, getting a full picture of the popularity of courses, times and days, programs, university requirements and electives.

-Staff will receive training from the Office of the University Registrar Degree Audit Team via a live online webinar or from experts in their own college.
+Staff receive training from the Office of the University Registrar Degree Audit Team or from experts in their own college.

-Students will have access to knowledge articles, FAQs, and how-to videos.
-Incoming new and transfer students will learn about Buckeye Degree Planner in their survey course.
+Students have access to knowledge articles, FAQs, and how-to videos.
+Incoming new and transfer students learn about Buckeye Degree Planner in their survey course.

 Buckeye Degree Planner shows course details, terms the course is likely to be offered, campuses it is offered on, instructors, prerequisites, credit hours and attributes.
 It does not show how many seats remain or waitlist status.